 In December 1851 and January 1852 the ships Anna Robertson and Marion had arrived to form the 20th Company of Sappers and Miners along with its Royal Engineer Officers.
-Captain Henderson R.E. had arrived with four of the Sappers of this Company on Scindian.
+Captain Henderson R.E. had arrived with five of the Sappers of this Company on Scindian.
 In January 1852, Governor Fitzgerald and Lieutenant Du Cane R.E. visited the area where a convict depot was contemplated.
 And Lieutenant Henry Wray R.E. was busy organising Treasury funds to enable the fabrication in Fremantle of transportable buildings of timber and canvas for shipping North.
 But after the arrival of the next convict vessel, Pyrenees, it was Port Gregory that received the green light for being at the forefront of the mining development; it would be the site of a Convict Depot.

 In 1853, William Pope sailed to establish a party of four enrolled pensioners in the Champion Bay district – a signal that the 99th detachment of troops would soon be relieved of outstation duties.
 Unfortunately the pensioners are not named, neither by Captain Bruce in his monthly return for May that year, nor by the Commandant’s General Orders which mistakenly mentioned an EPF corporal and three privates would be leaving for Bunbury!